pjdijxhoorn/milestone-project-2/readme.md

        therefore I want a clear cut navigation and clear explanations of the functions of the site.

        1.All the pages have a minimalistic build so to not distract users.
-2.There is a nav-bar at the top which is sticky so that the users can always go to anyt part of the site with just one click.
+2.There is a nav-bar at the top which is sticky so that the users can always go to any part of the site with just one click.

     3. As a First Time Visitor, I want to discover how the timer functions work.

-       1.On the timer page there is a explanation of the timer and how it works.
+       1.On the timer page there is an explanation of the timer and how it works.
 2.To make it more intuitive I added icons to the buttons for stop, start and reset.
 3.To make it more intuitive I made the toggle-switch so that when you slide it to a side that timer starts running.